-FMP recognizes two types of consultants and contractors – those who are under contract with the college and those who are not.
-FMP department staff may issue a set of keys including specific access keys to specific areas to both types of consultants and contractors conditioned upon their compliance with the requirements specific to whether they are under contract or not.
-All transactions for keys must be conducted with FMP staff during normal business days/hours.
-During the 2013 summer, normal business days/hours are from June 28 through August 30, 2013 are Monday through Thursday, 7AM – 4PM.
-Lost or stolen keys must be reported to FMP and Public Safety immediately.
+Facilities recognizes two types of consultants and contractors – those who are under contract with the college and those who are not.
+Facilities department staff may issue a set of keys including specific access keys to specific areas to both types of consultants and contractors conditioned upon their compliance with the requirements specific to whether they are under contract or not.
+All transactions for keys must be conducted with Facilities staff during normal business days/hours.
+Normal business days/hours are Monday through Thursday, 7AM – 4PM.
+Lost or stolen keys must be reported to Facilities and Public Safety immediately.

 - (Contracted) Consultants and contractors with a college service agreement or contract: To obtain keys contracted consultants and contractors must complete and sign a Key/Access Card Request Form listing which buildings/spaces they need access to, how long they need the keys for and acknowledge the financial consequences of any failure to return keys.
 Further, their request must be signed by the manager responsible for their contract (or designee).
 A signed Key/Access Card Request Form is required for keys assigned to consultants or contractors already under contract for services.
 Assigned keys may not be passed around to other consultants or contractors other than the responsible contractor/consultant that signed the Key request form.
 All keys shall be returned to the college when the contracted services are completed.
 The responsible consultant/contractor must notify Public Safety (extension 5558) whenever working on college property during evenings and weekends.